-Diplomats say US veto likely on UN anti-terrorism resolution
+US vetoes UN resolution over Islamic State fighters’ return

-UNITED NATIONS (AP) — The U.N.
-Security Council is voting on a resolution calling for the prosecution, rehabilitation and reintegration of all those engaged in terrorism-related activities, but U.N. diplomats say a U.S. veto is likely because it doesn’t call for the repatriation of foreign fighters and their families from Syria and Iraq.
+UNITED NATIONS (AP) — The United States vetoed a U.N. resolution Monday calling for the prosecution, rehabilitation and reintegration of all those engaged in terrorism-related activities, saying it didn’t call for the repatriation from Syria and Iraq of foreign fighters for the Islamic State extremist group and their families which is essential.

-Four U.N. diplomats, speaking on condition of anonymity because contacts have been private, said Monday a U.S. veto is likely because the Americans believe the resolution doesn’t go far enough and left out the key element of repatriation.

-Because of the COVID-19 pandemic, the Security Council is voting by email and the result is expected to be announced after 3 p.m.
-EDT on Monday.
+Because of the COVID-19 pandemic, the Security Council voted by email.
+The result was 14 countries in favor and only the U.S. opposed.
+It was announced by the current council president, Indonesia’s U.N.
+Ambassador Dian Triansyah Djani, whose country sponsored the resolution.

 U.S. Ambassador Kelly Craft said last week the world must work together to prevent the revival of the Islamic State extremist group, also known as ISIS.
 And she stressed that repatriation and accountability for crimes are essential so that fighters and their family members still in Syria and Iran “do not become the nucleus of an ISIS 2.0.”